A time-nonlocal multiphysics finite element method with Crank-Nicolson scheme for poroelasticity model with secondary consolidation: Numerical Examples

 The boundary term $\mathbf{f}_1$ can be obtained from the exact solution.
 The values of physical parameters are listed in Table \ref{cn_tab_test2}.
 Other physical quantities $\lambda$, $\mu$, $\kappa_1$, $\kappa_2$, $\kappa_3$ can be computed via \eqref{chap2-4-25-11} and \eqref{chapt4-4-25-2}.

-Tables \ref{cn_test2_space_convergence_u} and Tables \ref{cn_test2_space_convergence_p} present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the spatial direction, respectively.
-The results show that Algorithm $\mathrm{\ref{algorithm-2025-10-15}}$ based on the Crank-Nicolson scheme achieves the following convergence rates in the spatial direction: the displacement achieves $3$-order accuracy in $L^2$ norm and $2$-order accuracy in $H^1$ norm; the pressure achieves $2$-order accuracy in $L^2$ norm and $1$-order accuracy in $H^1$ norm.
+Tables \ref{cn_test2_space_convergence_u} and \ref{cn_test2_space_convergence_p} present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the spatial direction, respectively.
+The results show that the convergence orders of displacement $\mathbf{u}$ in the $L^2$ and $H^1$ norms are approximately $3$ and $2$, respectively; the convergence orders of pressure $p$ in the $L^2$ and $H^1$ norms are approximately $2$ and $1$, respectively.
 These results are consistent with the theoretical analysis.

-When the backward Euler scheme is employed for temporal discretization, we use the same physical parameter values as shown in Table \ref{cn_tab_test2} and the same temporal step size $\tau = 0.001$ .
+When the backward Euler scheme is employed for temporal discretization, we use the same physical parameter values as shown in Table \ref{cn_tab_test2} and the same time step size $\tau = 0.001$.
 The resulting errors and corresponding convergence orders are as follows:

-Tables \ref{Euler_cn_tab_space_convergence_u} and Tables \ref{Euler_cn_tab_space_convergence_p} also present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the spatial direction, respectively.
+Tables \ref{Euler_cn_tab_space_convergence_u} and \ref{Euler_cn_tab_space_convergence_p} also present the numerical simulation results for displacement $\mathbf{u}$ and pressure $p$ in the spatial direction, respectively.
 The results show that Algorithm $\mathrm{\ref{algorithm-2025-10-15}}$ based on the backward Euler scheme, under exactly the same time step size and total simulation time, exhibits a sharp decline in the $L^2$ error convergence order of pressure to $0.646$ when $h=1/64$, showing obvious convergence order degradation.
 The absolute value of pressure error is also larger (the $L^2$ error of pressure at $h=1/64$ is $4.0789\times10^{-3}$, approximately $2.5$ times that of the Crank-Nicolson scheme).
 Theoretically, the backward Euler scheme is a first-order temporal discretization method with relatively large numerical dissipation, and the truncation error at each step accumulates continuously over time, leading to the decline in convergence order.
 To improve the computational results of the backward Euler scheme, one can reduce the time step size or shorten the total simulation time to mitigate the effects of dissipation accumulation.

 Comparing the performance of the two schemes under the same time step size and total simulation time, the Crank-Nicolson scheme is significantly superior to the backward Euler scheme in both the convergence order and absolute error of the pressure field, and also shows slight advantages in the accuracy of the displacement field.
 As a second-order unconditionally stable scheme, the Crank-Nicolson scheme possesses time-reversal symmetry and lower numerical dissipation, enabling it to better maintain solution accuracy for long-time evolution problems.
 Therefore, for poroelasticity problems requiring long-time integration (such as $T=2$ and above), it is recommended to prioritize the Crank-Nicolson scheme for temporal discretization to obtain more reliable and accurate numerical results.